-* You believe that lifestyle practices can have a positive effect in managing follicular lymphoma.
+* You believe that lifestyle practices can make a difference in helping to manage follicular lymphoma.

-* You are newly diagnosed; wanting to advance your knowledge, open to guidance, wanting to put the Four Pillar program into practice as soon as possible.
+* You are newly diagnosed; wanting to advance your knowledge, open to guidance, wanting to apply the latest research.

 * You have recently recovered from conventional treatment and wish to gain insights on how to best achieve an extended, healthy remission.

-* You have questions…perhaps even a program of your own…but want to be able to freely and openly discuss the details involved.
+* You have questions…but want to be able to freely and openly discuss the details involved.

 In most cases, these calls take about an hour…sometimes longer…to properly cover the details.

 There is a requested contribution for this service.
 For further details please email us at Robert@LymphomaSurvival.com with the subject heading Phone Consultation.

 As always, I look forward to helping as best I can.

 [Note that we do not become involved in matters related to treatment at a time when medical consultations are in progress].

 “I appreciate you spending time to help me through yesterday.
 The conversation was very helpful and let me see hope.
 Now I realize a lot of my past living habits were actually fueling cancer growth.
 I wish I had known about it earlier, and hope it’s still not too late.
 Thanks again for your time and help”…Nancy, Florida

 “Our conference call with you was most helpful.
 So many facts and ahahas came together today.
 Your dedication, discipline and generous sharing of research and your own experience is so beneficial.